arnel-arnaldo/React-Complete-Guide/README.md

            ...
         }
        ```
-       and use `ref=...` to connect the DOM element to the refs:
+       and use `ref=...` to connect the DOM input elements to the refs:
        ```
        <label htmlFor='username'>Username</label>
        <input id='username' type='text' ref={nameInputRef} />